 We are developing gene therapies for treatment of cancer, including our initial drug candidate Oncoprex immunogene therapy.
 Our gene therapies are designed to administer cancer fighting genes by encapsulating them into nanoscale hollow spheres called nanovesicles, which are then administered intravenously and taken up by tumor cells where they express proteins that are missing or found in low quantities.
 Our research indicates that when Oncoprex is combined with targeted therapies (such as Tarceva or Iressa) or immunotherapies (such as Opdivo and Yervoy), Oncoprex is synergistic with those drugs, meaning that the combination is more effective than either drug alone.
 We believe that by combining Oncoprex with targeted therapies and immunotherapies, we can extend the benefit of these approved lung cancer drugs into the large majority of patients who do not now benefit from them, either because the patients’ tumors do not have the molecular profiles that indicate effectiveness of those drugs, or because the patients have developed resistance to those drugs after receiving them for some period of time.

-We hold a portfolio of 30 issued and 2 pending patents covering our technologies and targeted molecular therapies.
+We hold a portfolio of more than 30 patents covering our technologies and targeted molecular therapies.

 We are also conducting pre-clinical research to identify biomarkers that will identify patients most likely to benefit from our gene therapies; and to identify additional cancer drugs that will be synergistic with our gene therapies.